Abhay1930/memotag/README.md

 Efficient state + event cleanup

 🚀 Deployment
-Frontend → Vercel
-Backend + DB → Render
+MemoTag is optimized for deployment using Vercel (for the frontend) and Render (for the backend and database).

-Backend (Render)
+🗄️ Backend Deployment (Render)
-Create Web Service
+Push your code to GitHub.

+Go to Render, click "New" → "Web Service".

+Connect your GitHub repo and configure the service:

-Root directory: server
+Root Directory: server

+Environment: Node

-Build: npm install
+Build Command: npm install

-Start: node server.js
+Start Command: node server.js

-Env vars:
+Add Environment Variables:

+env
+Copy
+Edit
 PORT=5000

-DATABASE_URL=...
+DATABASE_URL=your_postgresql_connection_url

-Frontend (Vercel)
+🌐 Frontend Deployment (Vercel)
-Framework: Vite

-Root directory: client

-Update .env.production with backend URL
+Update the .env.production file with your backend Render API URL.

-Connect to GitHub → Deploy 🚀
+Push your frontend code (client folder) to GitHub.

+Go to Vercel and import your project.

+Configure the project:

+Framework Preset: Vite

+Root Directory: client

+Deploy!

+✅ Final Notes
+Ensure CORS is handled correctly between frontend and backend.

+Secure your environment variables.

+Test your live endpoints and forms after deployment.

-<center>Developed with ❤️ for MemoTag</center> ```
+<p align="center"> Developed with ❤️ for <strong>MemoTag</strong> </p> ```